simbo1905/spring-bigquery-graphql/README.md

 That contains two wiring:

- 1. There is a field on `Query` called `bookById`:
+ 1. There is a field on `Query` called `bookById` which fines our top level query:
-    * The graphql source parameter/attribute is `id` as we query as `bookById(id:"book-1")`
+    * The graphql source parameter/attribute is `id` as we can query by e.g., `bookById(id:"book-1")`
     * The sql query named parameter is also `id` as that is the identity column on the book table.
-    * The sql query is a simple select-by-id.
+    * The sql query is a simple select-by-id that uses the sql param i.e., `where id=@id`
-    * The list of fields returned by the query is named in `mapperCsv` as BigQuery won't tell us this fact.
+    * The list of fields returned by the query is named in `mapperCsv`.
+We have to pass this as BigQuery won't tell us this fact unlike a standard JDBC ResultSet :cry:.
- 2. There is a field on `Book` called `author`:
+ 2. There is a field on `Book` called `author` which requires querying the author table based on the `authorId` of the book:
-    * The graphql source parameter/attribute is `authorId` as this is the name of the attribute on the `Book` entity.
+    * The graphql source parameter/attribute is `authorId` as this is the name of the attribute on the `Book` entity as loaded from BigQuery.
-    * The sql query named parameter is `id` as that is also the identity column on the author table.
+    * The sql query named parameter is `id` as that is also the column name of the identity column on the author table.
-    * The sql query is allso a simple select-by-id.
+    * The sql query is also a simple select-by-id using `where id=@id`
-    * Once again the list of the fields returned by the query is supplied as BigQuery doesn't provide that.
+    * Once again the list of the fields returned by the query is supplied as BigQuery doesn't provide that :cry:.

 ## TODO Development

 At the moment the code assumes that all SQL query parameters are strings.
 It is left as an exercise to the reader to upgrade the code to deal with other types.

+## BigQuery Setup

+On the Google Cloud console:

+ 1. Create a dataset named `demo_graphql_java` see [here](https://cloud.google.com/bigquery/docs/datasets).
+ 2. Run `create_tables.sql` using the BigQuery console.

 ## Running Under Docker

-First create the tables as described later in this README.
+First create the tables in a dataset `demo_graphql_java` as described above.

 Create a service account `bigquery-graphql` then grant it the bigquery user role: